PedroFarina/LessIronGolem/README.md

 A simple and elegant plugin which it's only purpose is to bring down those numbers!

 ### Commands
-_/igmin <value>_ - sets the minimum amount of iron ingot dropped by Iron Golem mobs.
+_/igmin <value>_ - sets the minimum amount of iron ingots dropped by Iron Golem mobs.

 _/igmax <value>_ - sets the maximum amount of iron ingots dropped by Iron Golem mobs.